Berea-College-CSC-226/p01-final-project-rockero241-puskar/README.md

 and describe how you integrated the ideas or code into your program.
 This includes online sources, people who have helped you, AI tools you've used, and any other resources that are not solely your own contribution.
 Update as you go.

+CHATGPT - Helped with organizing our project into 4 different classes
 ---

 ## Milestone 1: Setup, Planning, Design